Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 Stuff sacks: For packing gear and clothes.
 Line them with a plastic bag as an extra precaution or purchase waterproof stuff sacks from Sea to Summit or similar.

-Socks: 3-4 pair heavy synthetic or wool.
+Socks: Three to four pairs total, heavy synthetic or wool.

 Heavy pants: Wool or fleece for the cold.